 Materials collected from the Kendall County Record; The History of Kendall County, Illinois by the Rev. E.W.
-Hicks; various issues of the Oswego Herald; 150 Years Along the Fox: The History of Oswego Township, Illinois by the Oswego Sesquicentennial Steering Committee; and primary and secondary source materials in the collections of the Little White School Museum, Oswego.
+Hicks; various issues of the Oswego Herald; 150 Years Along the Fox: The History of Oswego Township, Illinois by the Oswego Sesquicentennial Steering Committee; and primary and secondary source materials in the Oswego’s Little White School Museum collected by the Oswegoland Heritage Association.

 1833: William Smith Wilson arrives to settle Oswego.
 He builds his first home near the intersection of the East River Road and the Chicago Road—today’s U.S. Route 34 and Ill.
 Route 25 intersection.